 Variations

-This recipe is for plain healthy banana muffins.
-You can add 1/2 cup to 1 cup of these add ons without any other changes to the recipe.
+You can add 1/2 cup to 1 cup of these add-ins without any other changes to the recipe.

 • Chocolate chips: Mini chocolate chips would go a long way and you will have to use less of them.

-• Blueberries: Fresh blueberries or frozen blueberries, both work great.
-You might love to make healthy blueberry banana muffins!
+• Blueberries: Fresh blueberries or frozen blueberries work great.
+You might love my healthy blueberry banana muffins too!

 • Dried fruit: Raisins or dried cranberries.

-• To make mini banana muffins: Bake healthy banana muffins for 15 minutes and do a toothpick test.
+• To make mini banana muffins: Bake mini banana muffins for 15 minutes and do a toothpick test.
 If it comes out with muffin batter on it, bake longer, if necessary.

 • Would you like a banana bread?
-Check out my healthy banana bread with applesauce.
+Check out my banana bread with applesauce.

 How to Store

-To store and prevent healthy banana muffins from drying out, place in a resealable bag or airtight container and store on a counter for 3 days.
+Store: To prevent banana muffins from drying out, place in a resealable bag or airtight container and store muffins on a counter for 3 days.
 Afterwards if any left (never happens to us), refrigerate for another 3 days.

 More Banana Muffin Recipes to Try